Current status of sustainable transport and three possible transport systems

 1.Small block planning model

 In my vision, if it is a small city like Newcastle, we can use walking and cycling-oriented transport.
-Take Newcastle’s city center as an example.
-You can walk 8-15 minutes from the center of Newcastle to every corner of the center.
 But for large-scale cities, such as cities in the United States or China, we can use the method of dividing cities.
 Divide the city into different blocks(neighborhoods), pedestrian-oriented within the block and vehicle-oriented outside the block.
 In this way, the block has more pedestrian space, activating commerce and strengthening social interaction.
 Barcelona’s plans for superblocks make this model feasible【4】.

 Vehicles pass outside the block, and the interior becomes an event space（3）